graphprotocol/graph-network-subgraph/README.md

 mainnet.
 Ensure the npm package for `@graphprotocol/contracts` is set to the newest rinkeby or mainnet package, [which you can find here](https://www.npmjs.com/package/@graphprotocol/contracts).

-## Submitting bugs

-Please submit bugs as an issue in this repository.

-## Maintaining the repository

 The setup for each branch is: